By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Moody Vintage Bedroom - charcoal linen with hand-stitched quilt

-Charcoal linen wingback headboard, hand-stitched quilt in forest green and slate blue, nubby wool throw.
-This is the safe version of moody—and there’s nothing wrong with that.
+Charcoal linen wingback headboard, hand-stitched quilt in forest green and slate blue, nubby wool throw, this is the safe version of moody, and there's nothing wrong with that.
 The floating walnut shelf keeps it from feeling heavy.
-Those wide-plank honey oak floors warm up all the cool tones.
-If you’re nervous about going dark, start here.
+Wide-plank honey oak floors warm up all the cool tones.
+If you're nervous about going dark, start here and build out from this foundation.

 Copenhagen Warehouse Realness